Fyodor Kudryashov: Club career

 In 2008, Kudryashov played for FC Khimki on loan from July to December.
 In August 2010, he was loaned to FC Tom Tomsk.
 He was also loaned to FC Krasnodar from FC Spartak Moscow.

 On 1 February 2012, he missed a penalty in a penalty shootout against the Norwegian team Rosenborg BK, the penalty shootout ended 10-9 with FC Spartak Moscow losing.
 This was their second match in the friendly Cup del Sol tournament.

+On 8 August 2012, he completed a permanent transfer to FC Akhmat Grozny.

+On 15 January 2016, Rostov signed him from FC Akhmat Grozny for 2 million euros, signing a 3-years deal.
+In July 2017, he moved on to Rubin Kazan.

+In 2018, he filed a lawsuit against FC Rostov at the RFU Dispute Resolution Chamber, claiming that FC Rostov still owes him around €200,000 in wages and bonuses.

 On 10 January 2019, he was released from his contract with FC Rubin Kazan.

 On 31 January 2019, he signed a 1.5-year contract with the Turkish club İstanbul Başakşehir.
 He left the club on 20 June 2019.

 On 12 July 2019, he signed with PFC Sochi.
 On 18 December 2019, his contract with Sochi was dissolved by mutual consent.

 On 6 January 2020, he signed a 1.5-year contract with the Turkish club Antalyaspor.
 On 22 July 2021, he extended his contract for the Turkish club.
+He left the club on 1 July 2023 at the end of his contract.

+On 5 July 2023, Russian Premier League side FC Fakel Voronezh announced the signing of Kudryashov.

+Kudryashov retired from playing on 8 February 2024.